zapata-engineering/orquestra-sdk/docs/guides/resource-management.rst

     Note that unlike the other parameters, ``nodes`` must be an integer rather than a string.

 Currently, the workflow resource request is only utilised by Compute Engine.
+If workflow resources are not provided but task resources are provided for some of the tasks, Compute Engine will infer the overall resource requirements from the aggregated requirements of individual tasks.
-If resources are not provided, Compute Engine will provision one node with 2 CPUs, 2GB memory and no GPUs by default.
+If no task or workflow resources are not provided, Compute Engine will provision one node with 2 CPUs, 2GB memory and no GPUs by default.

-When you specify workflow resources with more than one node, each node will get created with the resources you have specified.
+When you request more than one nodes as part of your workflow resources, each node will have the same amount of resources that you have specified in your workflow resources.
 New nodes will get created as the tasks start to run and request resources.
 Existing ones will be destroyed if they become idle.

 Tweaking the resource request may be required when your tasks spawn additional actors or remote functions to avoid deadlock, see below.